formalmethods/intrepid/INSTALL.md

 Alternatively, the [conda][2] python release comes with both python 2.7 and jupyter preinstalled.

-# Prequisites for Windows
+# Prerequisites for Windows
-- 64bits version
 - [Visual C++ Redistributable for Visual Studio 2015][4]

+# Supported OSes
+- Windows 7 or above, 64 bit
+- Ubuntu 14.04 or above, 32 or 64 bit
+- Version 10.10 (Yosemite) or above

 # Install
 From the root directory of intrepid, execute